-The Research Archival Storage System (RAS) is a 1.6 petabyte storage system that provides long-term POSIX-compliant storage for large amounts of research data.
+The Research Archival Storage System (RAS) is a 1.6 petabyte storage system that provides long-term POSIX compliant storage for large amounts of research data.

 - Low-cost storage - Refer to the pricing page for current rates.
 Our objective is for RAS storage to be relatively low-cost compared to our parallel storage system (GPFS).

 - Data access via Globus - The primary access mechanism for RAS storage is Globus, which provides a reliable and high performance system for moving large amounts of data on-campus and to research partners off-campus.

 - Copy data to/from HPC and Spear via SCP/SFTP - The RAS is not mounted on Spear or HPC nodes, but you can easily use SCP and SFTP to transfer data to and from the RAS and our computing clusters.
 This enables the creation of automated workflows to archive research data after processing.